USS S-17

-USS S-17 (SS-122) was a second-group (S-3 or "Government") S-class submarine of the United States Navy.
+USS S-17 (SS-122) was an S-3-class, also referred to as a "Government"-type, submarine of the United States Navy.

+Design

+The "Government"-type had a length of 231 ft overall, a beam of 21 ft 10 in, and a mean draft of 13 ft 1 in.
+They displaced 875 LT on the surface and 1088 LT submerged.
+All S-class submarines had a crew of 4 officers and 34 enlisted men, when first commissioned.
+They had a diving depth of 200 ft.

+For surface running, the "Government"-type built by Lake Torpedo Boat Company, were powered by two 700 bhp Busch-Sulzer 6M150 diesel engines, each driving one propeller shaft.
+When submerged each propeller was driven by a 600 hp Westinghouse Electric Corporation electric motor.
+They could reach 15 kn on the surface and 11 kn underwater.

+The boats were armed with four 21 in torpedo tubes in the bow.
+They carried 8 reloads, for a total of twelve torpedoes.
+The "Government"-type submarines were also armed with a single 4 in/50 caliber deck gun.

-Construction and commissioning
+Construction

-S-17′s keel was laid down on 19 March 1918 by the Lake Torpedo Boat Company in Bridgeport, Connecticut.
-She was launched on 22 May 1920, sponsored by Mrs. Raymond G. Thomas, and commissioned on 1 March 1921.
+S-17s keel was laid down on 19 March 1918, by the Lake Torpedo Boat Company, in Bridgeport, Connecticut.
+She was launched on 22 May 1920, sponsoredby Mrs. Louise Thomas, and commissioned on 1 March 1921.

 Service history

 1921–1935

-Departing from New London, Connecticut, on 31 May 1921, S-17 sailed via the Panama Canal, California, Hawaii, and Guam to the Philippines, arriving at Cavite, Luzon, on 1 December.
-In 1922, she sailed from Manila Bay on 11 October, visited Hong Kong from 14-28 October, and returned to Cavite on 1 November.
-Sailing from Manila on 15 May 1923, S-17 visited Shanghai, Yantai, and Qinhuangdao, before returning via Wusong and Amoy to Cavite on 11 September.
+Departing from New London, Connecticut, on 31 May 1921, S-17 sailed via the Panama Canal, California, the Territory of Hawaii, and Guam, to the Philippines, arriving at Cavite, Luzon, on 1 December.

+In 1922, she sailed from Manila Bay, on 11 October, visited Hong Kong, from 14–28 October, and returned to Cavite, on 1 November.
+Sailing from Manila on 15 May 1923, S-17 visited Shanghai, Yantai, and Qinhuangdao, before returning via Wusong and Amoy, to Cavite, on 11 September.
 In the summer of 1924, she visited Shanghai, Qingdao, Yantai, and Qinhuangdao, before returning via Yantai and Amoy to Olongapo, Luzon, on 23 September.
-Departing Cavite on 29 October, she arrived at Mare Island, California, on 31 December.
+Departing Cavite, on 29 October, she arrived at the Mare Island Navy Yard, California, on 31 December.

-Remaining at Mare Island in 1925 and 1926, she operated along the California coast in 1927, mainly at Mare Island, California, San Diego, California, and San Pedro Submarine Base, San Pedro, Los Angeles.
+Remaining at Mare Island in 1925 and 1926, she operated along the California coast, in 1927, mainly at Mare Island, San Diego, and San Pedro Submarine Base, San Pedro, Los Angeles.

 From February 1928 into December 1934, S-17 served in the Panama Canal area.
-Departing from Coco Solo on 10 December 1934, S-17 was decommissioned on 29 March 1935 at Philadelphia, Pennsylvania.
+Departing from Coco Solo, on 10 December 1934, S-17 was decommissioned on 29 March 1935, at the Philadelphia Navy Yard.